benmoumen/aries-oca-bundles/README.md

 - what Aries OCA Bundles are,
 - how to use the OCA Bundles published from here,
 - how to publish your own OCA Bundles, and
-- how the OCA Bundle repository governance works,

 The full source content for the OCA Bundles published from this repo are in the `OCABundles` repository.